2020 Certificate Course for Teachers of Students with Specific Learning Difficulties

 The SPELD NSW Certificate course is not an Australian Qualification Framework qualification.

-This specially tailored SPELD NSW course has been designed for teachers of students who have learning difficulties, mainstream classroom teachers who wish to update their teaching skills and anyone wishing to become a SPELD NSW tutor, and have their teaching degrees.
-It will provide up-to-date, research-based information concerning the acquisition of literacy and numeracy skills.
+This specially tailored SPELD NSW course has been designed for learning support and mainstream classroom teachers of students who have specific learning difficulties who wish to update and enhance their skills and knowledge and for teachers wishing to become a SPELD NSW tutor.
+The course provides up-to-date, research-based information concerning the acquisition of literacy and numeracy skills and students with specific learning difficulties.

-The course will be run on 6 weekends beginning the 4 May to 22 September, 2019.
+The course will be run on 6 weekends beginning 16 May and concluding 20 September 2020.

 The purpose of this course is to provide the skills and knowledge to:

-- Evaluate the research on spelling, early reading, comprehension, EAL/D, grammar, written expression and numeracy acquisition.
+- Evaluate the research on literacy and numeracy acquisition

 Plus Assignments and Prescribed Readings to be completed outside the course hours